Getting to Know Your Neighborhood: The North End

 With seating for just 20 and a kitchen in the dining area, the Daily Catch is a cozy place.
-It also has a location in Brookline, but Hanover Street is the site of the original restaurant, a North End mainstay since 1973.
+It also has locations on the waterfront on Atlantic Avenue and in Brookline, but Hanover Street is the site of the original restaurant, a North End mainstay since 1973.
 Try the Sicilian-style seafood and pasta, calamari salad, or shrimp and scallops off the chalkboard menu.
+Pasta is served right in the pan.
 Bring cash, because credit and debit cards are not accepted.
 If you are driving and park at the Parcel 7 lot, your ticket will be validated by restaurant staff.
 Be prepared to wait at the door; the place doesn’t take reservations.

 351 Hanover St.

 With only eight tables, you will have a wait at this tiny Italian eatery.
 But it’s worth it.
-Pomodoro is renowned for its pastas, pizzas, and excellent seafood dishes—a highlight is the seafood fra diavola, with clams, mussels, and white fish, and the restaurant’s famous tomato sauce, served over linguine.
-Other specialties: a mouthwatering veal scallopini and tiger shrimp in a white sauce.
+Pomodoro is renowned for its pastas, pizzas, and excellent seafood dishes—a highlight is the seafood fra diavolo, with clams, mussels, and white fish, and the restaurant’s famous tomato sauce, served over linguine.
+Other specialties: a mouthwatering shrimp scallopini and roasted monkfish.
 The owner and waiters are warm and friendly.
 There’s no coffee or dessert, but if you’re lucky, you can sample their delicious complimentary tiramisu.
 Note: Pomodoro only accepts cash.

 371 Hanover St.